Leave No Trace

 Being mindful of noise levels.

-Loud noises can frighten wildlife, so speak softly and avoid loud activities that could disturb animals in their natural habitat.
+Loud noises can frighten wildlife and disrupt their communication, mating rituals, and hunting behaviors, which can have far-reaching ecological consequences.
+Speak softly and avoid loud activities that could disturb animals in their natural habitat.

 -